-This licence will specify the maximum number of people who can live in the property and must be displayed prominently in the property.
+The licence will specify the maximum number of people who can live in the property and must be displayed prominently in the property.

-Renewals are required where the licence is due to expire and must be in the same name as the previous licence.
+Licences must be renewed where the licence is due to expire and must be in the same name as the previous licence.

 All appeals should be made to us in writing in the first instance.
 You may also appeal to the First-Tier Residential Property Tribunal (external website) within 28 days of the decision being made.
 Appeals can be made on the basis of a failed application, conditions attached to a licence, or any decision to vary or revoke a licence.